 Being unemployed can be an extremely stressful and difficult situation.
-I’ve been there and to put it mildly, it’s not fun.
-Searching for a job can oftentimes be frustrating, upsetting and even demeaning.
+I’ve been there, and to put it mildly; it’s not fun.
+Searching for a job can oftentimes be frustrating, upsetting, and even demeaning.

-I talked, brought my resume and (hopefully) presented myself well.
-I emailed them the next day thanking them for their time and got back… Nothing.
-They totally ghosted me and I never heard from them again.
+I talked, brought my resume, and (hopefully) presented myself well.
+The next day, I emailed them, thanking them for their time, and got back… Nothing.
+They totally ghosted me, and I never heard from them again.

-When I finally asked about compensation, he told me that it was “more of a learning opportunity for me, because I would learn from his experience, and so he wasn’t paying for the position”.
-It was a colossal waste of time as I needed a JOB to pay the bills not some half-baked non-paying internship program.
+When I finally asked about compensation, he told me that it was “more of a learning opportunity for me because I would learn from his experience, and so he wasn’t paying for the position.”
+So again, it was a colossal waste of time as I needed a JOB to pay the bills, not some half-baked non-paying internship program.

 I am sure everyone who has ever looked for a job has some stories to tell.

 1. Make looking for a job your job.
 Apply for 3 jobs every day, no matter what.
 Every morning check every job site and community board.
 Apply for 3 jobs or reach out to 3 people who may be able to help you.

 2. Tell everyone you know that you are looking for a job.
 Word of mouth is usually the most common way people find jobs.